Javadyakuza/TIP3-Docs/Deployments/Internal/Burn.md

  * locklift is a globally declared object
  */

-import { Contract, Signer, zeroAddress, Address } from "locklift";
+import { Contract, Signer, zeroAddress, Address, WalletTypes } from "locklift";
 import { FactorySource } from "../build/factorySource";

 // We use the getWalletData function to extract the token wallet data from the multi wallet contract